HanHan55/Graph2plan/README.md

 ### Application

-Copy the checkpoint to the web application directory `Interface\House\model` and rename it as `model.pth`
+Copy the checkpoint to the web application directory `Interface\model` and rename it as `model.pth`

 ### Acknowledgement